chumaumenze/simone/README.md

 ![SimOne Legacy ScreenShot](src/assets/images/legacy_dialer.png "SimOne Legacy ScreenShot")

-The problems that USSD Simulator seeks to solve are multi-faceted:
+The problems that SimOne seeks to solve are multi-faceted:
-+ You no longer need to use ngrok to other software to test your software
++ You no longer need to use ngrok or other software to test your USSD
 + Testing can be done locally
 + No network connection is required
 + Intuitive feel